mactrem/com-tiles/README.md

 Based on the ideas of [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of raster and in particular vector map tilesets.
 COMTiles are a streamable and read optimized file archive for hosting map tiles at global scale on a cloud object storage.
 Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.
-COMTiles in contrast is designed to be hosted only on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or server on the backend side.
+COMTiles in contrast is designed to be hosted on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or server on the backend side.
 The map tiles can be accessed directly from a browser via http range requests.
 The main focus of COMTiles is to significantly reduce coasts and simplify the hosting of large raster and vector tilesets at global scale in the cloud.